- Sample Itinerary

-Tipping the guides: Many guests ask us if tipping is appropriate after the trip.
-If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
-He/She will then distribute it evenly to the other crew members.
-Of those that choose to tip, the average contribution amount ranges between $15.00 and $25.00 per guest, per day.
-However, the decision to tip is left to your sole discretion.
+Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
+He/She will then distribute it evenly to the other crewmembers.
+The average contribution amount ranges between $15.00 and $25.00 per guest, per day.
 Note that on this trip you will have one set of guides for the biking, and a different set of guides on the river.
 If you intend to tip both, you should do so separately, at the end of each trip segment.

 If you have any questions prior to leaving for your trip, we welcome you to call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah) or 801-266-2087 (inside Utah).
 We’re happy to take the time to answer your questions.
 You may also contact us by email at firstname.lastname@example.org.